Fantasy sports punishments

 Fantasy football punishments for last place

-Fantasy football punishments usually work best when they connect to draft day, the group chat, or the next season.
-The loser should feel the consequences, but the punishment should still be simple enough that the commissioner can actually enforce it.
+Fantasy football punishments work best when they connect to draft day, the group chat, or the next season.
+The loser should feel the consequences, but the commissioner still needs to enforce it easily.

 Draft snack servant